rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 topo.windows.sites(vcf = "YW_ASTRAL_PHASED_57i_CHR23.recode.vcf", size = 500, incr = 0, phased = T, prefix = "test",
                    write.seq = T, nj = T, dna.dist = "JC69")
 ```
+For a vcf with 87000 SNPs, it takes a couple of minutes.
 Here are what the options do:
-`vcf`: name of the vcf file (or full path if it is not in the working directory)
+`vcf`: name of the vcf file (or full path if it is not in the working directory), can be gziped
 `size`: size of the window (number of sites).
-Note that invariant sites are removed when the vcf is read in (see the documentation of vcfR for more details)
+Note that invariant sites and indels are removed when the vcf is read in (see the documentation of vcfR for more details)
 `incr`: an increment defining overlap across windows (number of sites).
 0 means no overlap
 `phased`: whether the data is phased or not.
 If the data is phased, two sequences are used for each (diploid) samples.
 If the data is not phased, a consensus sequence is generated with IUPAC ambiguity codes used at heterozygous positions
 `prefix`: a prefix for the output files